AlenST/BrickBreakerGame/README.md

 # BrickBreakerGame
-A 2D Brick Breaker Game for Windows OS[Android will be implemented soon]
+A 2D Brick Breaker Game for Windows OS using UNITY [Android will be implemented soon]